CONNECT-platform/coding-blog/docs/md/about.md

 ## Founders

 > :PersonCard name=Beenish Waris, avatar=/img/team/beenish.jpg, subtitle=MS.c.
-Consumer Affairs at TÜM
+Consumer Affairs at TUM
 >
 > The networker, the presenter, and the boss.
 Has worked in business development, marketing and product development
 > in the SaaS industry.
 Part of her marketing experience consisted of content-marketing, which took out the fun
 > that she thrives on when it comes to writing.
 Also, a bit of a fitness freak and a hobby-ist fashion designer.

 > :PersonCard name=Mustapha Ben Chaaben, avatar=/img/team/mustapha.jpg, subtitle=MS.c.
-Management at TÜM
+Management at TUM
 >
 > The responsible guy.
 Full-stack programmer, with tendencies towards devops.
 Has founded startups
 > before in Tunisia (Placeholder).
 Detail-oriented fella, which sometime causes me a lot of pain but
 > results in really polished software.

 > :PersonCard name=Eugene Ghanizadeh, avatar=/img/team/eugene.jpg, subtitle=MS.c.
-Informatics at TÜM
+Informatics at TUM
 >
 > Has worked 8 years in software industry, most notably in [CafeBazaar](https://cafebazaar.ir/?l=en),
 > as a product manager, team leader, UX designer, backend/frontend developer, etc. Spends most of his